Chart Color Schemes

 Muswellbrook has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely to affect the area.
 Notable ones include Eastbrook Links Estate, Muswellbrook Solar Farm, Muswellbrook Clean Industries Precinct (MCIP), and Muswellbrook Marketplace Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.